GorD88/atlassian-ai-news-aggregator/README.md

 ### Manual Processing

 You can trigger feed processing manually from the global page:
-1. Open the "AI News Aggregator" page from Jira navigation
+1. Open the "AI News Aggregator" page from Confluence navigation
 2. Click **"Process Feeds Now"** in the Actions section

 ### Viewing Published Content